spacetelescope/jwst/docs/jwst/photom/reference_files.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Except for MIRI MRS, photom reference files are FITS format with a single BINTABLE extension.
-The primary data unit is always empty.
+The primary data array is always empty.
 The columns of the table vary with instrument according to the selection criteria listed above.
 The first few columns always correspond to the selection criteria, such as Filter and Pupil, or Filter and Grating.
 The remaining columns contain the